Facebook users flock to the social network even as scandals grow

 Facebook said Wednesday it continued to gain users, a bit of good news for the scandal-plagued social network which started the day with a fight with iPhone maker Apple.

-Monthly active users rose 9 percent year-over-year to 2.32 billion in the fourth quarter, which ended on Dec.
+Monthly active users -- the number of people who log on to Facebook every month -- rose 9 percent year-over-year to 2.32 billion in the fourth quarter, which ended on Dec.
 31. User growth is crucial for Facebook, which makes it money by selling advertising that's targeted to user interests.

 The rise in users comes as the company faced yet another black eye.
 Overnight, Apple blocked a research app the social network was distributing to iPhone users after it was discovered Facebook had sidestepped the review process.
 The Facebook Research app paid users between the ages of 13 to 35 up to $20 per month in exchange for letting Facebook access a user's phone and web activity, including personal messages.